 Modern Slavery Statement

 This statement has been published pursuant to section 54 of the UK Modern Slavery Act 2015, and applies to Mindray (UK) Limited, Mindray’s ultimate parent company, Shenzhen Mindray Bio-Medical Electronics Co., Ltd. and its subsidiaries (“Mindray Group”).
-It sets out the steps taken by the Mindray Group during the financial year ended 31 December 2024 to address modern slavery and human trafficking in its business and supply chains.
-Any reference to “Mindray” herein refers to the Mindray Group as described in this paragraph.
+It sets out the steps taken by the Mindray Group during the financial year ended 31 December 2025 to address modern slavery and human trafficking in its business and supply chains.
+Unless stated otherwise, any reference to “Mindray” herein refers to Mindray Group as described in this paragraph.

 Mindray is committed to fully complying with all applicable labour and employment laws, rules and regulations and working to mitigate the risk of human trafficking in our business and supply chains.
 This Statement is consistent with the Mindray Code of Business Conduct and Ethics and Mindray core values of treating all people with respect and dignity.

 The Modern Slavery Act 2015 requires commercial organisations with an annual turnover exceeding £36m and operating in the UK to produce an annual transparency statement.
-Mindray UK Ltd is publishing this annual transparency statement on a voluntary basis, regardless of its financial performance in the relevant financial year, to show its commitment to combatting any form of slavery and human trafficking.
+Over the years Mindray UK Ltd have been publishing an annual transparency statement regardless of its financial performance in the relevant financial year, to show its commitment to combatting any form of slavery and human trafficking.

 Introduction